-Mr. Chung Chi Hang, Larry (鍾志恒), aged 48, is the chairman and an executive Director of the Company.
-Mr. Chung is primarily responsible for the overall business strategy and development of the Group and monitor the Group's financial position.
+Mr. Chung Chi Hang, Larry (鍾志恒), aged 50, is the chairman and an executive Director of the Company.
+Mr. Chung is primarily responsible for the overall business strategy and development of the Group and monitors the Group's financial position.
 He is the founder of the Group in May 2000.
-Being the founder and his long-time commitment to the Group, Mr. Chung is the spearhead of our Group's development and growth.
-He formulated the overall development plan and strategy of the Company, includes the transformation of the production model of the Company from processing arrangement to its own production, expansion of the business of the Company to domestic sales and diversification of the product ranges of the Company.
-Before founding the Group, Mr. Chung worked in his family construction business from March 1998 to August 2001 and was principally responsible for monitoring the work progress, calculating construction workers' wages and overseeing financial operation.
+Being the founder and in view of his long-time commitment to the Group, Mr. Chung is the spearhead of our Group's development and growth.
+He formulated the overall development plan and strategy of the Company, which includes the transformation of the production model of the Company from processing arrangement to its own production, expansion of the business of the Company to domestic sales and diversification of the product ranges of the Company.
+Before founding the Group, Mr. Chung worked in his family business in construction from March 1998 to August 2001 and was principally responsible for monitoring the work progress, calculating construction workers' wages and overseeing the financial operation.

-Mr. Chung Tin Shing (鍾天成), aged 49, is the chief executive officer and an executive Director of the Company.
+Mr. Chung Tin Shing (鍾天成), aged 51, is the chief executive officer and an executive Director of the Company.
 Mr. Chung is primarily responsible for overseeing the overall operation and marketing and sales of the Group.
 He graduated from the Chinese University of Hong Kong with a bachelor degree in business administration (finance) in 1994.
 Mr. Chung formally joined the Group in June 2001.
 Before joining the Group, Mr. Chung was responsible for the marketing operation management in Mae Holdings Limited.

-Mr. Wong Shek Fai, Johnson (黃石輝), aged 47, is an executive Director and compliance officer of the Company.
+Mr. Wong Shek Fai, Johnson (黃石輝), aged 49, is an executive Director and compliance officer of the Company.
 Mr. Wong is primarily responsible for overseeing the production and engineering of the Group.
-Mr. Wong obtained the bachelor of electrical engineering from Carleton University in Canada in 1995.
+Mr. Wong obtained a bachelor of electrical engineering from Carleton University in Canada in 1995.
 Mr. Wong joined the Group in January 2006.
-Before joining the Group, Mr. Wong worked as manager for the engineering department of Mei Ah Electrical & Industry (HK) Ltd. from May 1995 to January 2006 responsible for the project development and providing technical support to sale and marketing team.
+Before joining the Group, Mr. Wong worked as manager for the engineering department of Mei Ah Electrical & Industry (HK) Ltd. From May 1995 to January 2006, he was responsible for the project development and providing technical support to the sales and marketing team.